RapidSpike/rapidspike-api-wrapper-php/README.md

 ## Concepts

 #### End-point Chaining
 This bindings package is very simple, but provides you with a standard way to call our API.
-End-points are built using a function per path segment or directly in the `call()` method.
+End-points are built using a function-per-path segment or directly in the `call()` method.
 This makes use of magic methods so that we're future proofed against new end-points.
 ```
 /*
  * Read account API keys
  * GET /accounts/api
  */

-# Function per path method
+# Function-per-path method
 $Client->accounts()->api()->via('get');

 # call() method